Maidenhead Norfolkians F.C.: Separation and success

 In 1904, the club was a founder member of the Great Western Suburban League, alongside Maidenhead; the club remained a member until the First World War, its best season being a runner-up finish in its first season.
 It was also a member of the Berks & Bucks League, which the Norfolkians won in 1904–05, along with the Oxford Hospital Cup, "the finest football trophy in the kingdom".

 The club was also a regular competitor in the Berks & Bucks Senior Cup, and reached the final in 1905–06, although the game ended in defeat to Reading Amateurs - not helped by Moore, now club captain, being sent off for (again) striking a spectator.
 The Norfolkians went one better in 1906–07, winning the Cup thanks to a 3–0 final replay win over Marlow at the Dolphin Ground in Slough, as well as the Oxford Charity Cup and Berks League, and club president Ernest Gardner MP entertained the club to dinner in the Swan Hotel to celebrate.
 The club's last final appearance was in 1912–13, the trophy going to Wycombe Wanderers after a replay and extra-time at Marlow's ground - Wycombe's winning goal coming in the 119th minute when Allen in goal twice fumbled a shot and the ball was forced over the line in a scramble.

 The Norfolkians also chanced their arm in national competition, entering the FA Cup and FA Amateur Cup from 1899 to 1914.
 It never reached the first round of the former, and its best run in the latter came in 1907–08, when it reached the last 16; at that stage the Norfolkians lost 6–2 at home to Ilford.

+In the final pre-war season the Norfolkians finished runners up in the Great Western Suburban League, three places ahead of Maidenhead FC.
+The Norfolkians had won 26 of the 40 league and cup matches played between the clubs in the previous 15 years, losing only 9.

+The club's AGM in August 1914 reported a balance of over £6.

+War time

+During the First World War, the Norfolkians combined forces with Maidenhead F.C. to raise money for the war effort by staging regular matches and competing in tournaments against teams of troops stationed in the area.
+They lent their kit to the 10th Yorkshire Light Infantry, whilst Chairman Alfred Leaver acted as a referee.
+Club secretary Ernest Smith was killed in action in France in October 1918.